Spinach Tortillas have been in my mind for quite some time now.

 Roll each piece of dough into a ball.
 The best way to do this is the following: make a cup shape with your hand and apply pressure on the dough while doing circular motions against the counter.
 You will form perfect rounds this way.

 Place balls in a floured baking sheet or floured counter.
 Press lightly on top of each piece to make it a tad flat.
 Cover with a towel and let dough pieces rest for 20 minutes.

 Heat a cast iron pan.
 Roll tortillas out into a 9 inch circle.
 Add tortilla to hot skillet one by one and cook for about one minute on the first side and 30 seconds on the other side.
 Don't stack tortillas after you cook them, or the ones on the bottom will get soggy.

 Lay each tortilla in a tray.
 Once they cool down a little bit, you can put them in a tortilla warmer or another container.

-Keep tortillas in the closed container in your fridge for 3-4 days.
+Storage: Keep tortillas in the closed container in your fridge for 3-4 days, preferably in the fridge.